PriceBlocs/react-priceblocs-js/README.md

   - `api_key`: your PriceBlocs publishable API key
     - Use your `PB_pk_live_*` API key for live Stripe resources and checkout
     - Use your `PB_pk_test_*` API key for test Stripe resources and checkout
-  - `prices`: set of prices you want to show to customers (live)
+  - `prices`: set of prices you want to show to customers
 - You can also pass additional checkout configuration options like a customer id / email

 ##### API keys

 - Your PriceBlocs account can have both live and test API key sets
 - Each set of API keys has both a public and secret key
-- Only public keys should be used for client side requests - they can perform read but not write operations to Stripe
+- Only public keys should be used for client side requests
 - Only `livemode: true` keys can initiate live Stripe checkout charges
-- Your connected Stripe account must have `charges_enabled` in order to initiate a checkout session
-  - To achieve this, you will need to go throught the Stripe onboarding prompts within the app

 | Key name       | Livemode | Audience |
 | -------------- | -------- | -------- |